I3lacx/trial_and_error/README.md

 # Trial and error
-A repository with different kind of projects using Python.
+A repository with different projects using Python.

 Interesting projects: